cloudogu/gitops-playground/README.md

 * vault being transient, i.e. all changes during runtime are not persisted.
 Meaning a restart will reset to default.
 * Vault is initialized with some fixed secrets that are used in the example app, see bellow.

 When using `vault=prod` you'll have to initialize vault manually but on the other hand it will persist changes.
+If you want the example app to work, you'll have to
+* create tokens in vault and
-If you want the applications to work, you'll have to create tokens and edit the `vault-token` secrets in `argocd-production` and `argocd-staging`.
-These are picked up by the `vault` `SecretStore` (connects External Secrets Operator with Vault) in the individual namespaces.
+* add them to the `vault-token` secrets in `argocd-production` and `argocd-staging`.

+These are then picked up by the `vault-backend` `SecretStore`s (connects External Secrets Operator with Vault) in the individual namespaces.

 You can reach the vault UI on
   * http://localhost:8200 (k3d)